 Cain’s style in Quiet is very engaging in the way she weaves solid research and storytelling.
 Discussions of research are never boring, as she often tells the background of the actual researchers and their passions that led them to a field of inquiry.
 Practical applications of each and every point are made.
 She connects the points to public speaking, working in teams, parenting, social settings, financial investing, and more.
 I also very much enjoyed stories of well-known people (e..g Rosa Parks, Albert Einstein, Eleanor Roosevelt, and many others) as well as “regular” people from her own life.

-If you read Quiet and want to discuss it in a group, or want questions to think about on your own (for the introverts!), this is a link to a discussion guide provided by one of the publishing partners.
+If you read Quiet and want to discuss it in a group, or want questions to think about on your own (for the introverts!), this is a link to a discussion guide from her Web site.

 I strongly recommend Quiet by Susan Cain.
 Leaders, managers, teachers, parents, and anyone wanting to better understand the power of introversion will benefit from this volume.
 You can read chapter one by clicking here.